MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-overview.md

 **Article** | **Details**
 --- | ---
 [Refactor an app in an Azure web app and Azure SQL Database](contoso-migration-refactor-web-app-sql.md) | This example shows how to migrate an on-premises Windows-based app to an Azure web app and migrates the app database to an Azure SQL Server instance with the Database Migration Assistant.
-[Refactor a Linux app to multiple regions using Azure App Service, Traffic Manager, and Azure MySQL](contoso-migration-refactor-linux-app-service-mysql.md) | This example shows how to migrate an on-premises Linux-based app to an Azure web app on multiple Azure regions using Azure Traffic Manager, integrated with GitHub for continuous delivery.
+[Refactor a Linux app to multiple regions using Azure App Service, Azure Traffic Manager, and Azure Database for MySQL](contoso-migration-refactor-linux-app-service-mysql.md) | This example shows how to migrate an on-premises Linux-based app to an Azure web app on multiple Azure regions using Azure Traffic Manager, integrated with GitHub for continuous delivery.
 The app database is migrated to an Azure Database for MySQL instance.
 [Rebuild an app in Azure](contoso-migration-rebuild.md) | This article provides an example of rebuilding an on-premises app using a range of Azure capabilities and managed services, including Azure App Service, Azure Kubernetes Service (AKS), Azure Functions, Azure Cognitive Services, and Azure Cosmos DB.
 [Refactor Team Foundation Server on Azure DevOps Services](contoso-migration-tfs-vsts.md) | This article shows an example migration of an on-premises Team Foundation Server deployment to Azure DevOps Services in Azure.